xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/index.md

 2. In your X-Cart store Admin area, visit the section 'Discounts: Special Offers' where you will create and manage your special offers.
 Find out how to create a new 'Buy X Get Y' special offer by studying the following section:
    * {% link "Add a New 'Buy X Get Y' Offer" ref_5KycxjBU %}

+3. If you are going to create special offers that will be available not to everyone, but just to certain groups of customers ("membership levels"), be sure to configure the respective membership levels.
+   * {% link "Memberships" ref_5JXPTA0A %}

-3. Be sure to have a look at the two pre-configured special offer samples that come with the addon:
+4. To get a better idea of how special offers work, be sure to have a look at the two pre-configured special offer samples that come with the addon:
    * {% link "'Buy X Get Y' Offer Samples" ref_62RPDXCH %}

-4. Disable or remove the above-mentioned special offer samples or edit their configuration to use them as your own offers.
-Add more offers as you require.
+   Disable or remove the above-mentioned special offer samples or edit their configuration to use them as your own offers.

+5. Decide whether you want to advertise your special offers via a dedicated section in the storefront area of your store.
+   * {% link "Managing the Special Offers Page" ref_3L7Dk8VR %}

+6. Add more offers and manage the existing offers as you require via the 'Discounts: Special Offers' section of the Admin area.